 What are LSI Keywords?

-LSI (Latent Semantic Indexing) Keywords are semantically related terms that search engines use to deeply understand content on a webpage.
+LSI (Latent Semantic Indexing) Keywords are conceptually related terms that search engines use to deeply understand content on a webpage.

 Why are LSI Keywords Important?